jimpo96/Audio-Noise-Reduction/README.md

 ### This repository contains two separate Google Colab notebooks for audio noise reduction.
 The first notebook is designed for working with pre-recorded audio files, while the second notebook records audio and performs noise reduction in real-time.

-##&rarr Notebook 1: Noise Reduction with Pre-recorded Audio
+## &rarr: Notebook 1: Noise Reduction with Pre-recorded Audio

 Step 1: Download the 'wave_file_noise_reduction.ipynb' file and then upload it to your Google Colab